Fly a kite, soak in a spa, from Blaine to Long Beach

 Northeast side of Lopez Island.
 Information: (360) 902-8844.
 Camping reservations: (800) 226-7688; www.parks.wa.gov.

 Langley, Whidbey Island

 Got an hour?
 Or a weekend?
 Either lets you savor Langley’s cliff-hugging main street.
 Shop for art, then stop at the tiny Boy and the Dog Park overlook for views of Saratoga Passage.
-Putter onthe beach–narrow Langley Sea Wall Park runs 1,000 feet below the overlook and can be reached by stairs or by a path next to the Dog House Backyard Restaurant.
+Putter on the beach—narrow Langley Sea Wall Park runs 1,000 feet below the overlook and can be reached by stairs or by a path.
 Or overnight at the stylish Inn at Langley (360/221-3033) and watch the tide go out from the comfort of a whirlpool spa.

 Alki Beach, West Seattle

 Okay.
 So you need the constitution of a polar bear to swim here.
 Still, on a July day, the 2-mile beach bordered by Alki Avenue feels sunnily Southern Californian.
 Radios blare as city dwellers catch the rays and volleyball players churn up the sand.
 Reserve a picnic table (206/684-4081) and get knockout views of downtown Seattle with your meal.
-Nearby eateries range from the original Spud Fish and Chips (2666 Alki Ave.
-S.W.) to fine dining at Phoenecia at Alki (2716 Alki Ave.
-S.W.; reservations206/935-6550).
+Try the original Spud Fish and Chips (2666 Alki Ave.
+S.W.).

 From State 99 south of Seattle, take the West Seattle Freeway exit and follow Harbor Ave. signs.